+Ukraine is home to some of the world’s top software development companies.
 Costs are lower than for countries that are EU members, and the high level of IT talent, business practices and cultural similarities are all reasons to choose Ukraine as an outsourcing partner.
 The country’s location is central to most of Europe and North America, and Ukraine has modeled its outsourcing industry on the Western business model.
 This has caused its software development and IT outsourcing industries to increase tenfold over the last decade.

 Many foreign companies from the technology sector flocked to Ukraine to secure additional research and development personnel in 2015.
 They sought the competitive advantage that results from costs up to 60% lower than can be found in other counties and a skilled and dedicated talent pool to hire from.
 Ukraine has attracted IT outsourcing partners from the United States, Canada and European Union countries because of the high quality of its workforce and commitment to the technology industry.